Configure Azure Key Vault firewalls and virtual networks

 - Copy this value or range and enter it into the key vault firewall allowlist.

 To allow an entire Azure service, through the Key Vault firewall, use the list of publicly documented data center IP addresses for Azure here.
-Find the IP addresses associated with the service you would like in the region you want and add those IP addresses to the key vault firewall using the steps above.
+Find the IP addresses associated with the service you would like in the region you want and add those IP addresses to the key vault firewall.

 Key Vault Firewall Enabled (Virtual Networks - Dynamic IPs)